Kangiriyanka/joe-farah/src/pages/projects/diary.md

 ## Flask and Blueprints

 ### Backend structure
 At first, I had all my routes packed in a backend.py file which was chaotic not to say the least.
 I discovered how to use Blueprints by reading part XV of Miguel Grinberg's Flask Mega Tutorial<sup> <a class="secondary-a" href="#footnotes">1.</a></sup>.
 They are pieces of functionality that modularize your app.
 For example, you can have a CLI blueprint to handle all database related operations.
 Another blueprint could be used to store the routes that handle GET and POST requests.
-The image below is how I organized my backend directory.
+The figure below is how I organized my backend directory.

 &nbsp;